Dietetic Internship with Master of Science starting fall 2023 (pending approval)

 Verification Statement Requirements

-The following items must be on file with the DI director:
+The following items must have been turned in and be on file with the DI director:

-- Final official transcript from the institution that conferred your BS and, if applicable your MS degree
+- Final official transcript from the institution that conferred your Bachelor of Science degree.

-- Documentation of a minimum of 1,000 hours (this will be conducted in the Field Experience Module in Livetext)
+- Documentation of a minimum of 1,000 hours (documented in QClassroom).

-- Evaluations approved by the preceptor(s) indicating satisfactory completion of all competencies (this will be conducted in the Field Experience Module in Livetext).
-Competencies will be completed in supervised practice and within the following graduate courses: NUTR 5431, 5231, 5332
+- Evaluations approved by the preceptor(s) indicating satisfactory completion of ALL competencies.
+Note: Competencies will be completed in supervised practice (NUTR 5431) and within the following graduate courses: NUTR 5231, 5335 and 5311.

-- Completed site evaluations for all supervised practice sites (this will be conducted in the Field Experience Module in Livetext)
+- Completed site evaluations for all supervised practice sites.

-The DI director will submit information to the Commission on Dietetic Registration (CDR) for eligibility to sit for the RDN examination during the month of July.
-Each intern will be provided an electronically signed verification statement.
-The department keeps intern records on file in a secured, password-protected computer.
+The DI Director will submit information to the Commission on Dietetic Registration (CDR) for eligibility to sit for the RDN examination during the early summer.

 Please see RD Exam pass/fail statistics maintained through CDR for national pass rates.

-Program outcome data on the SFA DI program pass rate is available upon request.
+Program outcome data on the SFA MS/DI program pass rate is available upon request.
 Contact Dr. Darla O'Dwyer, DI director, by email at dodwyer@sfasu.edu or by phone at 936.468.2439.

 Program Costs, Financial Assistance and Scholarships